What is Homeowners Insurance and Do I Need it in NYC?

 Getting Homeowners Insurance in New York

-• Homeowners insurance protects your home and possessions in case of damage or loss due to theft, fired, or vandalism.
+• Homeowners insurance protects your home and possessions in case of damage or loss due to theft, fire, or vandalism.
 It can also cover cases of liability or bodily damage.

 • While it isn't the law to own home insurance in New York State, your mortgage company will require you to purchase this coverage in order to give you a loan commitment.

-• In addition, if purchasing in a co-op or condo in New York, you'll be required to buy insurance for your unit separately.
+• In addition, if purchasing in a co-op or condo in New York, you must buy insurance for your unit separately.

 • You'll need to purchase additional insurance for flooding.
 Getting flood insurance is advisable, especially if you live in a flood zone.